 Please contact me if you would like to know about projects I have helped design or if you would like to know more about Outcome Mapping.

-Monitoring is the art of letting the context ask its own questions and having a project continuously responding and questioning itself.
-It requires the project identify the right information, gather it, systematise and store the answers, and extract meaning then reflectively modify action based on the unfolding world around it.
+Monitoring is the art of letting the context ask its own questions and priming a project to listen, continuously respond and question itself.
+It requires the project identify what they need to look at and listen to, have skills to gather that, put time into understanding what they find systematise and store the answers, extract meaning then reflectively modify action based on the unfolding world around it.
 Monitoring is critical to all projects in changing contexts (for me that's all development projects) because they demand continuous adaptation.
 Every step (working out the right questions, asking them, capturing the answers, extracting meaning and iteratively modifying the project) is subtle.
 All are critical.
 A monitoring system is useful only if all the steps are adequately addressed.

 Increasingly I see monitoring as the heart and soul of development- Knowing what change one is trying to contribute to, how to recognise it and how to iteratively modify a programme in response to what is (or is not) happening is essential.
 I enjoy working with teams to set up and use monitoring systems in their context.
 An exciting integration of clear development thinking and modern technology is field staff using phones or tablets to easily capture data, feed it into electronic systems that automatically analyse and quickly feed back to project direction.
 Another innovation is qualitative research software to find commonalities and hidden connections.
 I love being part of the interaction between people and Information technology.

-The team itself is any project’s biggest resource in a complex context so higher team capacity always translates to better contribution to the vision.
+The team itself is a project’s biggest resource in a complex context.
+Higher team capacity always translates to better contribution to the vision.
 As a good teacher and facilitator I enjoy work with teams on skills and understanding from workshops on theoretical dimensions of complexity to practical courses in Outcome Mapping.
 I am interactive and participatory in my teaching and extensively use problem solving and games.
 We always have fun.